deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

   - **Standby temp**<br>
 Temperature applied in standby mode.<br>
   - **Sleep time**<br>
-If there is no soldering activity for this period, the controller will "sleep" and stop providing power to the tip, allowing it to cool.
-This helps increase tip lifetime.
+If there is no soldering activity for this period, the controller will "sleep" and stop providing power to the tip.<br>
+This helps increase tip lifetime reduce power waste.
 Activity (e.g. shaking the handle for a T12) will wake it up and heating will resume.<br>
   - **Power**<br>
-The maximum power which will be delivered to the tip.
-This sets a maximum for the PWM duty cycle, based on the power supply voltage and the heater resistance.<br>
+The maximum power which will be delivered to the tip.<br>
+The limit is done by adjusting the maximum PWM duty cycle based on the power supply voltage and the heater resistance.<br>
-  - **Heater**<br>
+  - **Heater (resistance)**<br>
-The resistance of the tip's heating element.
+The resistance of the tip's heating element in ohms.
 There is normally no need to change this from the default.<br>
   - **ADC Time**<br>
 Sets the ADC reading period.
 The controller stops disables the PWM and runs the ADC.
 Default 200 ms.<br>
 It also sets the base PWM frequency.
 The PWM multiplier uses this base.<br>